 The surgery takes approximately two hours and is performed under general anesthesia using the laparoscopic approach (keyhole).
 Our surgeons have each performed over 1,000 bariatric procedures.
 The technique of using staples on all openings created in the surgery instead of hand sewing was developed at UCLA and is routinely used by our surgeons.
 The use of this method resulted in no leaks in the last 800 patients, thus drastically reducing the risk of complications.

 The results of the gastric bypass speak for themselves, as this surgical option has stood the test of time.
 A positive surgical outcome means achieving and maintaining a weight loss of at least 50% of your excess weight.
 Patients that follow the diet and exercise program achieve the best and fastest results.
+Contact an A Lighter Me coordinator today to find out more about Gastric Bypass surgery.

 Find out your Body Mass Index easily by using our calculator!